 Another important reason for using edge protectors with standard vinyl tarps is the fact that sharp edges can wear away webbing strap material – even if said edges actually pierce the tarp material.
 This is an even bigger problem when you are dealing with parachute fabric, given that it is lighter and thinner than standard vinyl.

 Wherever there is likely to be friction between webbing straps and cargo, you should consider using an edge protector – even if there’s tarp material between cargo and strap.
 An edge protector mitigates friction and reduces the likelihood of a strap being cut.
 As an added bonus, the edge protector will also help keep your tarp in place to some extent.
+Here you can also get an idea how to use edge protector or edge guard with v shaped extension handle.
+Please check out the video below;

 As you can see, truck tarps made of parachute fabric are not perfect or indestructible.
 They certainly do have some benefits over traditional vinyl tarps in terms of weight and durability, but they are prone to the same kinds of things that damage vinyl tarps.
 So do yourself a favor and protect your investment.
 Use edge protectors with parachute fabric tarps in the same way you would with canvas or vinyl.